immanuvelprathap/ETL-Sales_Analysis_Report---MySQL-PowerBI/README.md

 -  Some Suppliers might have generated huge Revenue for the company but the Profits Margins per product made to the company are low?
 Should we reconsider the contracts?
 -  Which Product lines are contributing to max profit margins?
 Who are those suppliers?
 Is your Selling Price per product is comparatively having more profit margins with your suppliers and suppliers-suppliers (Traders to End-Customers)

+## Authors

+Immanuvel Prathap S

+## Version History

+* 0.1
+    * Initial Release

+## License

+This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details